When and where will SNCURCS be held?

 IS THERE A REGISTRATION FEE FOR STUDENTS, FACULTY MENTORS OR OTHERS ATTENDING THE SYMPOSIUM?

 To participate in the Recruiter’s Fair, vendors, recruiters, and other professional organizations and corporations must register and pay a fee for an information table.
-See the Vendor Registration link to register.
+See the Recruiter Registration link to register.

 HOW DO I REGISTER FOR THE CONFERENCE?